amirahnasihah/frontend-development/04-intro-to-algorithms/02-array-algorithms/questions.md

 4. When finding missing numbers, you are indeed looking for elements that are not present in the array but are expected to be part of a specific range.

 5. `arr.indexOf(i) === -1` checks if the value `i` is not present in the array 'arr', which implies `i` is a missing number.
 If the value is not found, `indexOf()` returns -1, so `arr.indexOf(i) === -1` checks if the value `i` is NOT present in the array 'arr'.

+6. `if (tempResultArray.indexOf(sortedArr[i]) === -1)`: Checks if the current duplicate number has already been added to the `tempResultArray`.
+If the index of the current duplicate number is `-1`, that means it hasn't been added yet.
+7. `fruits.indexOf(fruits[8])`

+Sure!
+Let's explain the two lines of code in simple plain English for beginners:

+1. `console.log(fruits[8])`:

+   - This line of code prints something to the console, which is a window in your browser or a terminal where you can see messages or output from your code.
+   - `fruits[8]` means accessing the element at index 8 in the 'fruits' array.
+In other words, it gets the value that is stored in the 'fruits' array at position 8.
+   - Arrays are like numbered lists, and they start counting from 0.
+So, if you see `fruits[8]`, it means you are getting the value at the 9th position (since the index starts from 0) in the 'fruits' array.
+   - If the 'fruits' array contains `['banana', 'guava', 'apple', 'apple', 'apple', 'orange', 'grapes', 'grapes']`, then `console.log(fruits[8])` will print 'grapes', because 'grapes' is at the 9th position in the array.

+2. `console.log(fruits.indexOf(fruits[8]))`:

+   - This line of code is also printing something to the console.
+   - `fruits[8]` is getting the value at index 8 in the 'fruits' array, which is 'grapes', as we discussed earlier.
+   - Now, `fruits.indexOf(fruits[8])` takes that value ('grapes') and looks for its first occurrence in the 'fruits' array.
+   - The `indexOf()` method returns the index of the first occurrence of the specified value in the array.
+   - In this case, 'grapes' first occurs at index 6 in the 'fruits' array.
+So, `console.log(fruits.indexOf(fruits[8]))` will print 6, which is the index of 'grapes' in the 'fruits' array.

+In summary, `console.log(fruits[8])` prints the value at the 9th position in the 'fruits' array, which is 'grapes', and `console.log(fruits.indexOf(fruits[8]))` prints the index of the first occurrence of 'grapes' in the 'fruits' array, which is 6.